ncase/blog/src/posts/on-depression.md

 But, as of right now, I feel I can at least confidently claim the following:

-- Vitamin D and Omega-3 are _at least on par_ with antidepressants, _on average_. (possibly 2x to 4x as good)
+- Vitamin D and Omega-3 are both _at least on par_ with antidepressants.
-- The evidence is much stronger for Vitamin D than Omega-3.
+- The evidence is much stronger for Vitamin D; it's very plausibly at least _twice_ as good as antidepressants.
-- They're both cheap and safe, so what's the harm of trying? (positive "expected value" for this bet)
+- Both supplements are cheap and safe, so what's the harm of trying? (positive "expected value" for this bet)

 So: